Health care and front-line workers could be key to hotly contested Ottawa West-Nepean | CBC News

 The PC party said Roberts was not available for an interview and didn't respond to questions for this story.

-Prior to the election, then-health minister Christine Elliott announced a billion dollars toward expanding home care services over the next three years.
+Prior to the election, Health Minister Christine Elliott announced a billion dollars toward expanding home care services over the next three years.

 The Ford government also announced it was hiring more long-term care staff, creating new spaces and increasing time spent on direct care to four hours.